 After eight years, I disbanded Apocryphal and moved back to New York in order to focus on writing a book about my grandmothers, The Amazing True Imaginary Autobiography of Dick and Jani.
 I felt impelled to shift gears so radically and focus on this writing after my father died in 2010, and I found pictures of my most difficult grandmother, Dick, as a young woman and girl.
 I had always wanted to write about my glamorous, rabble-rousing grandmother, Jani, but Dick’s story—until I saw those photos showing her as a happy young person and not the bitter woman I knew—remained opaque.
 I have written more about what motivated this book in Women's Writers, Women's Books in relation to micro-history (a concept to which I was introduced by Jill Lepore) .
 The Other Stories released a podcast in which I read excerpts from the book, including an interview with author and critic Ilana Masad.

-As of June 2019, after 19 years practicing, I am now a certified Kripalu yoga teacher.
+As of June 2019, after 19 years practicing, I became a certified Kripalu yoga teacher.
 I decided to immerse myself in the training program for this certification in order to add gentle, compassionate, meditative yoga to the set of tools I can offer writers and artists that can help them open up to and trust themselves and their own deepest—but perhaps quieter—voices.
 As so often happens, on the way to certification to guide others, I was changed, too.
-That mysterious alchemy is what I am writing about now, alongside editing a novella about class.
+That mysterious alchemy is what I set out to write about, alongside editing a novella about class.

 *favorite question ever asked of me—by a 14 year old drama student.